 Complete the annual declarations of interest return; and Declare any gifts and/or hospitality offered or received.
-4.0 TRAINING AND DISSEMINATION 4.1.
+TRAINING AND DISSEMINATION 4.0 4.1.
 All colleagues should be aware of the Gifts and Hospitality Policy.
 The Policy is made available to all colleagues on whoogle.
 5.0 MONITOR AND REVIEW 5.1.
-This Policy will be monitored by the Corporate Director of Governance and Compliance and reviewed every three years by the Policy Group.
+This Policy will be monitored by the Corporate Director of Governance, Compliance and Communications and reviewed every three years by the Resources and Foundations Panel, or sooner if required.
 5.2.
-Declarations of Gifts and Hospitality will be monitored by the Corporate Director of Governance and Compliance.
+Declarations of Gifts and Hospitality will be monitored by the Corporate Director of Governance, Compliance and Communications.
 5.3.
 Declarations of Interest and Gifts and Hospitality will be a standing item on every Board/Committee agenda.
 5.4.
 The Gifts and Hospitality Register will be presented for inspection and signature by the Audit and Assurance Committee on an annual basis.
 6.0 ASSOCIATED DOCUMENTS, POLICIES AND PROCEDURES 6.1.
-Documents, policies and procedures associated with this policy are: Bribery Act 2010 Bribery Act 2010 Guidance RSH Governance and Financial Viability Standard Homes England Hospitality and Gifts Guidance NHF Code of Governance: Promoting Board Excellence for Housing Associations 2015 Charity Commission Guidance Public Benefit; the public benefit requirement (PB1) Colleague Code of Conduct Board and Committee Member Code of Conduct Anti-Bribery Policy Social Value in Procurement Policy Whistleblowing Policy
+Documents, policies and procedures associated with this policy are: Bribery Act 2010 Bribery Act 2010 Guidance RSH Governance and Financial Viability Standard Homes England Hospitality and Gifts Guidance NHF Code of Governance: Promoting Board Excellence for Housing Associations 2015 Charity Commission Guidance Public Benefit; the public benefit requirement (PB1) Colleague Code of Conduct Board and Committee Member Code of Conduct Anti-Bribery Policy Procurement Policy Whistleblowing Policy

 Document author Governance and Policy Officer/ Head of Governance and

 Risk

 Document owner Corporate Director of Governance and Compliance

 Legal advice Legal confirmed the references to the legislation are correct.

 Consultation N/A

-Approved by Policy Group April 2022
+Approved by Policy Group April 2025

-Review Date April 2025
+Review Date April 2028

 Corporate Plan aim Deliver a strong business, fit for today and prepared for

 tomorrow

 Equality analysis N/A

-Key changes made Reference to the hardship fund.
+Key changes made Minor formatting amendments including changes to job titles throughout.
+Added in context for why recording declarations is important for the business and for colleagues.